Postdoctoral Fellowship in Translational Medicine

 - Disease Modeling

-- Emphasis will be placed on identification of clinician-defined unmet clinical needs and the development of new experimental and computational approaches and technologies that facilitate the translation of research results into the elucidation and understanding of human biological and disease processes that focus on producing results that can improve patient care and management.
+- Emphasis will be placed on identification of unmet clinical needs and the development of new diagnostic, experimental and computational approaches and technologies that improve patient care and management.

-- The use of model systems that do not involve human specimens, data or patients must be justified in terms of their relationship to human biology and disease, specifying both limitations and advantages, and the results of such studies are required to involve clinical testing in humans in support of the model.
+- The use of model systems without the involvement of human specimens, data or patients must be justified in terms of why human data is not being used and specify any limitations and advantages in relationship to human biology and disease.
+The results of any model system study are required to involve clinical testing in humans in support of the model and be documented in the proposal.

 ELIGIBLITY and REQUIREMENTS